Real models for the framed little $n$-disks operads: Equivariant Kontsevich morphism

 see also section \ref{sec:PAforms}.
 The fiber integral does in general not produce a smooth differential form, and that is the reason why one has to work with PA forms instead of smooth forms.
-It can be checked by using Stokes' Theorem that the map \eqref{equ:Kmap} respects the differentials and is compatible with the cooperad structure on $\stG_n$ and the operadic composition on $\FM_n$ in a natural way.
+It can be checked by using Stokes' Theorem that the map \eqref{equ:Kmap} respects the differentials and is compatible with the cooperad structure on $\Graphs_n$ and the operadic composition on $\FM_n$ in a natural way.
 It is furthermore a quasi-isomorphism.
-By dualizing the map \eqref{equ:Kmap} one obtains a quasi-isomorphism of operads

-where $C(\FM_n)$ is the operad of semi-algebraic chains (see again \cite{HLTV}) on $\FM_n$, and the sum is over a set of graphs forming a basis of $\stG_n$.
-We use the notation $\int_c \alpha$ to denote the pairing of a semi-algebraic chain $c$ and a PA form $\alpha$.